Fauzia-khan/A-Process-for-Scenario-Prioritization-and-Selection-in-Simulation-Based-Safety-Testing-of-ADS/README.md

 5. **List of Scenarios - Catalog 2:** This document Contains descriptions of 44 diverse real-world traffic scenarios.
 Please see Table 1: Pages # (3-5).

-6. **Table 1** Table 1 shows an example worksheet template that could be used to list ODD conditions.
+6. **Table 1** shows an example worksheet template that could be used to list ODD conditions.

 7. **Table 2** shows the calculated scores for each scenario element (Driving maneuvers, Weather, and Lightning).